M.I.A. (American band)

 M.I.A. is an American 1980s punk rock band from Las Vegas, Nevada.
-The band's sound is generally hardcore and thrasher, though they produced more melodic and progressive sounds in their later albums.
+The band's sound is generally hardcore and thrash, though they produced more melodic and progressive sounds in their later albums.
 AllMusic called the band "one of the 50 best So-Cal punk bands of the great early-'80s second wave explosion."

 History

 The band had its origins in the Las Vegas Valley, where in 1980 singer Todd Sampson, bassist Mike Conley, and drummer Chris Moon were in a band called The Swell.
 Guitarist Nick Adams joined and the band changed their name to M.I.A. and played one show on December 31, 1980, New Year's Eve.
 Adams left the band two weeks later and moved to San Diego, Calif.; later that spring Moon and Conley moved to Orange County.
 In June 1981 Adams moved to Orange County and the three decided to re-form the band with Conley moving to vocals and bringing in another Las Vegas friend, Paul Schwartz, to play bass.

 During the remainder of 1981 the band played parties and shows, including several at the Cuckoo's Nest in Costa Mesa and the Cathay de Grande in Hollywood.
 They recorded a nine-song demo on 8 tracks at JEL Studios in Newport Beach consisting of songs from their Las Vegas period plus several new songs written in Orange County.
 They met artist Greg Link, who agreed to be their manager.
 Link booked a mini-tour through Nevada and Northern California that took them to Reno, where they played a show with The Wrecks and 7 Seconds.
-They left a demo tape with Kevin Seconds, who later passed a copy to Tim Yohannan from the San Francisco-based fanzine Maximum Rock n Roll.
+They left a demo tape with Kevin Seconds, who later passed a copy to Tim Yohannan from the Berkeley-based fanzine Maximum Rock n Roll.
 Yohannan decided to include the song "New Left" on the Maximum Rock and Roll compilation Not So Quiet on the Western Front on the Alternative Tentacles label.
 Yohannan passed the tape to Greg Shaw at Bomp!
 Records, who included the song "Tell Me Why" on the punk compilation American Youth Report.
 Shaw passed the tape to Felix Alanis at Smoke Seven records who decided to release the entire demo (excepting "New Left," which Maximum Rock n Roll wanted exclusively) on the split LP Last Rites for Genocide and M.I.A. in 1982.